jimhigson/oboe.js-website/content/why.md

 Dropped connections
 -------------------

-Oboe.js can provide improved tolerance if the connection is dropped before a response completes.
+Oboe.js provides improved tolerance if a connection is lost before the response completes.
 Most AJAX frameworks equate a dropped connection with total failure and discard the partially transferred data, even if 90% transferred correctly.